top of page

 1. Know your values and boundaries: It's important to be clear about what you believe in and are willing to accept.
 What is your bottom line?
 This will help you to be more confident in expressing your thoughts and needs.

 2. Practice active listening: Listen to what others say and try to understand their perspective.
-This will help you to respond in a more thoughtful and effective manner.
+This will help you respond more thoughtfully and effectively.

 3. Use a calm and respectful tone: Even if you are feeling upset or frustrated, it's important to stay calm and respectful in your communication.
 Yelling or being sarcastic will only escalate the situation and make it harder to resolve.
 Also, be aware of your facial expressions.
 Rolling your eyes or other dismissive gestures will inflate a situation.